Templates for following up and fixing interview mistakes

 Dear [Interviewer’s name],

-Thank you so much for taking the time to talk to me regarding the [position name].
-I enjoyed the opportunity to learn your company and talk about [most important topic discussed during the interview].
+Thank you so much for taking time to talk to me regarding the [position name].
+I enjoyed the opportunity to learn your company and talk about [the most important topic discussed during the interview].

 Our discussion during the interview got me thinking about [some specific challenge/problem] and [how it can be addressed/your viewpoint].